Posted in Marketing and Strategy Terms, Total Reads: 6402

 Definition: Parent Brand

-A Parent brand is an existing brand that gives rise to a brand extension by supporting the allied products/services by sharing its brand identity.
+A parent brand is an existing brand that gives rise to a brand extension by supporting the allied products/services by sharing its brand identity.
+All the brands created under the parent brand have some important features related to the existing brand along with certain differentiated factors.
 Usually the supported products/services are from new product categories and can be related or unrelated to the existing product categories.

 Disadvantages of Brand Extension may include damage of brand image due to extension in unrelated markets, loss of reliability and less awareness of the parent brand.

-Example of a parent brand is of Nestle Maggi which a very strong brand in the noodles category which got extended to new product categories like ketchup and soups with the names Maggi ketchup and Maggi Soups, respectively.
+Nestle Maggi which a very strong brand in the noodles category which got extended to new product categories like ketchup and soups with the names Maggi ketchup and Maggi Soups, respectively.
+Also, the parent brand has extended its product into different variants and flavors as well.